erp98/BGCArgo_BCGyre/README.md

   - Input: Sorted_DACWMO_<TYPE>Float.txt files and ERA5 wind and SLP data
   - Output: Figures of surface variables (temperature, salinity, oxygen) float trajectory, and air-sea oxygen flux
   - Things To Do:
+    - [ ] Check code values with MATLAB ones
     - [ ] Debug section interpolation code --> no oxygen ?
-    - [ ] Maybe also just have raw data or interpolated to pressure (no time interp)
+    - [ ] Maybe also just have raw data or interpolated to pressure (no time interp --> make this a new script)
-    - [ ] Change density to sigma-thera
+    - [X] Change density to sigma-thera
-    - [ ] Change units for air-sea flux to mol/m^2-s
+    - [X] Change units for air-sea flux to mol/m^2-s
     - [X] Debug section interpolation code (pres x date x parameter)
     - [X] Position check --> remove data not in the correct lat-lon range
     - [X] Quality control check --> remove data that do not have certain QC flag